kylebarron/arro3/DEVELOP.md

 3. Ensure `pyo3-async-runtimes` and `pyo3-file` have releases for latest `pyo3`.
 4. Update `pyo3-object-store` to depend on the new `pyo3-arrow` version.
 Open a PR and release a new version of `pyo3-object-store`.
 5. Finally, update `arro3/Cargo.toml` to depend on the new `pyo3-arrow` and `pyo3-object-store` versions, and update pyo3 version.
 Open a PR and release a new version of `arro3`.

+## Publishing to crates.io

+To publish to crates.io, we have Github Actions workflows set up to publish when pushing tags with specific formats.

+- To publish `pyo3-arrow`, push a tag like `pyo3-arrow-vX.Y.Z` where `X.Y.Z` is the new version.
+- To publish `pyo3-bytes`, push a tag like `pyo3-bytes-vX.Y.Z` where `X.Y.Z` is the new version.